Bet Ya Didn’t Know We Build Intranet Sites to Solve Your Internal Communications Problems

 February 4, 2020

-The next stop in our series of blog posts on Cross & Crown services we “Bet Ya Didn’t Know” we offer is company intranets or portals.
+The next stop in our series of blog posts on Cross & Crown services we “Bet Ya Didn’t Know” we offer is company intranet sites or employee portals.
 These web-based, password-protected websites are often used to keep employees or organization members connected with important internal messages.
 However, in some spaces intranet sites are losing their clout as mismanaged information and poorly executed processes leave many intranets sites a virtual ghost town.

 While some speculate that intranets have outlasted their shelf life, we think that intranet sites done right can be a powerful tool in the corporate toolbox.
 We build custom intranet or portal sites for businesses and nonprofits.
 Over the years, we’ve seen our clients experience great success using this tech to communicate effectively with their people.